infogroup502/LFTSAD/README.md

 - solver.py: Another python file.
 The training, validation, and testing processing are all in there
 - requirements.txt: Python packages needed to run this repo
 ## Usage
+1. Install Python 3.6, PyTorch >= 1.4.0
+2. Download the datasets
-To train and evaluate LFTSAD on a dataset, run the following command:
+3. To train and evaluate LFTSAD on a dataset, run the following command:
 ```bash
 python main.py
 ```